wardi/jsonsquared/README.md

 ]
 ```

-You must use the Unicode-escaped versions of characters with a
+Use the Unicode-escaped versions of characters with a
-special meaning in JSON Squared column names
+special meaning in JSON Squared column names.
-or your keys will be interpreted incorrectly.
 For reference:

 Original | JSON Escaped
 --- | ---